Autor

 • Income source: Dividends come from company profits, while options ETPs generate income from selling options contracts.

-• Payout frequency: Dividends are typically paid quarterly, while IncomeShares options ETPs aim to pay out a monthly distribution yield
+• Payout frequency: Dividends are typically paid quarterly, while IncomeShares options ETPs aim to pay out a monthly distribution yield.

 • Risk factors: Dividend income depends on company decisions, while options ETP income depends on market conditions.